Everything You Need to Know About Lumpectomy

 • Bruising or swelling under the arm

-The majority of breast cancer patients are given radiation therapy after BCS to decrease the chance of the cancer recurring in the breast.
-Hormone therapy, chemotherapy and other treatments may also be recommended depending on each case.
+Most breast cancer patients receive radiation therapy after a lumpectomy to lower the risk of the cancer coming back in the breast.
+Your healthcare professional may recommend hormone therapy, chemotherapy and other treatments, depending on each case.
 If chemotherapy is necessary, radiation therapy or hormone therapy will only be administered after the chemotherapy is complete.

-It is advisable to have a thorough conversation with a doctor about these options before the initial BCS procedure to determine the best course of action that meets the patient’s individual needs and concerns.
-During this process, you will have the needed support and expert guidance of healthcare professionals every step of the way.
+It's a good idea to talk with your doctor about all your options before your lumpectomy, so you can choose what’s best for your needs.
+You'll have support and expert guidance from healthcare professionals throughout the process.
 Their reassuring presence will give you the confidence and peace of mind to navigate their journey with ease.

 Share this article: